 Skip to main content

 verifiers is a framework for defining tasks, running agents and harnesses, scoring them on set tasks, and using those for evaluations and reinforcement learning.
-The following concepts are important when creating or running environments, be it for evals or training:
+The following concepts are important when creating or running tasksets, be it for evals or training:

 Environment Hub